topicers/circuit/README.md

 14. Created WireHolder.
 Made 8th commit.
 15. Moved code for parsing to Parser.
 Made 9th commit.
 16. Tests were rewritten using assertThat and Hamcrest.
 Made 10th commit.
+17. Moved some code to Parser - made WireHolder more cohesive.
+Parser is now accepts only lowercase wire identifiers as specified in task.
+Made 11th commit.